junxit/us-congress-bills-117/metadata.md

 - 2021-03-25 — Senate amendment proposed (on the floor): Amendment SA 1411 proposed by Senator Scott FL to Amendment SA 1410.(consideration: CR S1802; text: CR S1802)
 - 2021-03-25 — Senate amendment submitted
 - 2021-03-25 — Senate amendment submitted
+- 2021-03-26 — Message on Senate action sent to the House.
+- 2021-04-13 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and concur in the Senate amendment to H.R.
+1868.
+- 2021-04-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-04-13 — Mr. Yarmuth moved that the House suspend the rules and concur in the Senate amendment. (consideration: CR H1729-1733)
+- 2021-04-13 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 384 - 38 (Roll no. 98). (text: CR H1729-1730)
+- 2021-04-13 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 384 - 38 (Roll no. 98).(text: CR H1729-1730)
+- 2021-04-14 — Became Public Law No: 117-7.
+- 2021-04-14 — Became Public Law No: 117-7.
+- 2021-04-14 — Presented to President.
+- 2021-04-14 — Presented to President.
+- 2021-04-14 — Signed by President.
+- 2021-04-14 — Signed by President.